Scouting in South East England: Kent Scout County

 Kent Scout County is a Scout County of the Scout Association in the United Kingdom, covering the county of Kent and the Kent County Council and Medway Council areas.
 The county is run by a team of volunteers in various teams, led by County Lead Volunteer Nirav Patel.
 In 2019, Kent Scouts also employed 16 people in administrative, growth and activity roles.
-It is divided into 22 Scout Districts:
+It is divided into 21 Scout Districts, and as part of merger plans for Project Re-Draw, this is will see the number of Districts reduce to become larger better supported Districts.
+In 2026, we saw the merger of Deal, Walmer, Sandwich & District with Dover District to become Deal and Dover, and an anticipated merge at the end of the year will see Royal Tunbridge Wells District and Weald District merge to become Royal Tunbridge Wells and Weald: